Online Application Form (full-pay applications only)

 Unacceptable Behavior—Penland reserves the right to dismiss any student, without refund, for behavior that is disruptive to the community learning and living environment.
 Penland may refuse admission to students with a past history of unacceptable behavior.

 College and Teacher Credits

 Undergraduate and graduate credit may be earned at Penland through Western Carolina University.
-Charges ($125 per undergraduate credit; $150 per graduate credit plus a $50 application fee) are in addition to Penland’s fees and are subject to change.
-Students must check with their institution to make sure these credits are transferrable.
+Charges ($125 per undergraduate credit; $150 per graduate credit) are in addition to Penland’s fees and are subject to change.
+Students must check with their institution to make sure these credits are transferable.
+Please contact the registrar if you are interested in college credit.
 A certificate of course completion is also available.
-Teachers interested in receiving Public Education Certificate renewal credits for Penland classes should contact their local school board.
+Teachers interested in receiving Public Education Certificate renewal credits for Penland classes must contact their local school board.